 Find Financial Help

-Even though it’s the age of the internet, you do have the option to discuss your financial goals with a person.
+Even though it’s the age of the internet and technology, you do have the option to discuss your financial goals with a person.
 If you have no idea what to do with your $50,000, it’s OK.
 You can always speak with a financial advisor.
 Advisors are trained to know what options are available for you and your money, and can offer you insights.

 While it’s never mandatory to find someone to help manage your money, in some situations it may be the best bet.
 If you lack the time or desire to fully research your financial options, having an expert in your corner might be ideal.

 Take your time deciding how you want to invest your money.
 It’s better to know all your options before jumping in.
 While retirement may seem far away if you’re young, remember that maxing out your contributions to tax-advantaged accounts helps the future you.
 It might sound exciting to open a brokerage account, but a long-term financial mindset will save you problems as you get older.
 Whatever you decide to do, just know that you have options.

 Tips for Savvy Investing

 - Consider your goals, time horizon and tolerance for risk before you invest your money.
 All of these factors inform which asset allocation is appropriate for your situation.
 In general, the longer your time horizon the better, because your investments can grow over time and recover from potential downturns.

 - While you research your options, you can always stash the cash in an interest-yielding savings account.
 You’ll earn interest while deciding if you want to find a longer-term investment.
 And the best part is you can withdraw the money at any time.

 Photo credit: ©iStock.com/Petar Chernaev, ©iStock.com/monkeybusinessimages, ©iStock.com/DaniloAndjus